West Las Vegas:

 Even after the Herbert Gerson Park projects being demolished during the late 1990s, the Kingsmen reign throughout Las Vegas, and not just the West Side, as their conflicts with Crip City and other Las Vegas gangs was broadcast across the region.

-While Gerson Park was the most known and the fiercest reputation in the West Las Vegas ghetto, other sections like The Coast (Marble Manor), the old Madison Terrace projects, the Jetz (Sherman Gardens) and the once historic area of Berkeley Square, known as Burgunday Square, had become well familiar, especially with their affiliation with Bloods.
+While Gerson Park was the most known and the fiercest reputation of the Las Vegas ghetto, other sections like The Coast (Marble Manor), the old Madison Terrace projects, the Jetz (Sherman Gardens) and the once historic area of Berkeley Square, known as Burgunday Square, had become well familiar, especially with their affiliation with Bloods.

 North of Lake Mead Boulevard is Las Vegas gangs of the Crips in areas and ‘hoods like Crip City, Valley View, Vegas Heights, or the States (Regal Estates), all have their own reputations within the streets of West Vegas.